Cassyeh/Amazon_Scrape_Flow_ID2URL/README.md

 The ETL pipeline will:
 1. **Extract**: Load data from Hugging Face's `Amazon Customer Review` dataset.
 2. **Transform**: Filter out products with a 5-star rating and count how many times each product (ASIN) has received a 5-star review, augment with URLs/product names from the web.
-3. **Load**: Schema creation (tables, data types, PKs, FKs), Store the data in an **SQLite database**.
+3. **Load**: Schema creation (tables, data types, PKs, FKs), Store the data in a **DuckDB database**.
-4. **POST-processing and Reporting**: After processing, the top 10000 products with the highest number of 5-star reviews will be displayed.
+4. **POST-processing and Reporting**: After processing, the top 10000 products with the highest number of 5-star reviews, their product names and urls  will be stored into a new table for analysis.
 ---

 ## Technology Stack
 - **Python**: Programming language for data extraction, transformation, and loading.
 - **Hugging Face `datasets` library**: For loading and caching the Amazon Customer Review dataset.
-- **SQLite**: A lightweight database for storing and querying processed data.
+- **DuckDB**: An in-process analytical database optimized for fast OLAP-style queries on large datasets; used for storage.
-- **Pandas**: For data manipulation and transformation (e.g., filtering, counting).
+- **Pandas**: Used to export analyticl query results to Excel files, a bridge between DuckDB data and spreadsheet output.
-- **SQLite3**: For interacting with the SQLite database in Python.
+- **Requests**: For parsing HTML and extracting targeted webpage data.
 ---

 ## Dataset Description